 - i. have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma); or - ii.
 Have a recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate like HiSet; or - iii.
 Have completed homeschooling at the secondary level as defined by state law; or - iv.
 Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; or - v.
 Have successfully completed at least a two-year college-level program that is acceptable for credit towards a bachelor's degree or completion of an associate degree.

 The school does not accept ability to benefit (ATB) students.

 Verification and Validation Procedures

-If the school or the Department of Education has any reason to believe that the diploma is not valid or was not obtained from an entity that provides secondary school education, the school will proceed with the two-step validity process.
-The validity process requires:
+If the school has any reason to believe that the diploma is not valid.
+The school completes a two-step validity process: